tnramalho/rockets/ARCHITECTURE.md

 }

-// Example of a service interface extending multiple lookup interfaces export interface UserLookupServiceInterface extends LookupIdInterface<ReferenceId, ReferenceIdInterface, QueryOptionsInterface>,
+// Example of a service interface extending multiple lookup interfaces
+// When to use:
+// - Use LookupIdInterface when you need to find entities by their unique ID
+// - Use LookupEmailInterface when email-based lookups are required (e.g. user authentication)
+// - Use LookupUsernameInterface when username-based lookups are needed (e.g. profile pages)
+// - Combine multiple lookup interfaces when an entity needs to be found through different unique identifiers
+// - Add custom lookup methods when standard lookup patterns don't cover your use case export interface UserLookupServiceInterface extends LookupIdInterface<ReferenceId, ReferenceIdInterface, QueryOptionsInterface>,
     LookupEmailInterface<ReferenceEmail, ReferenceIdInterface, QueryOptionsInterface>,